 Public discussions of sexual orientation are often limited to one or two of these elements, leaving us with an incomplete and often inaccurate understanding.
 There are many reasons why someone's identity, attraction, and behavior may not be in alignment, and only by looking at all of them can we get a more complete picture of their sexuality.

-For most people, attraction is the single most important factor in determining sexual orientation.
-While we may choose how we behave and how we identify, we have little choice in deciding whom we find attractive.
+For most people, attraction is the primary determinant of sexual orientation.
+While we may choose how we behave and identify, we have little choice in deciding whom we find attractive.
 There are many circumstances where these three elements may not be in agreement.
 For instance, a person might deny or suppress their same-sex attractions because of social stigma or because they don't align with their identity — their sense of self — as straight.
-While identity and behavior are important parts of lived experience, they don't erase a person's attractions.
-This tension between attraction, identity, and behavior plays out in all kinds of ways, sometimes making simple categorization difficult.
-For example, a woman who is monogamous has been in a same-sex relationship for 40+ years, and is actively involved in a lesbian community, simply might not see any point or upside in ever acknowledging her past bisexual behavior, her current bisexual attraction, or even her identity as a bi woman.
+While identity and behavior are important parts of one’s experience, they don't erase a person's attractions.
+This tension between attraction, identity, and behavior plays out in all kinds of ways, sometimes making clear-cut categorization difficult.
+For example, a woman who is monogamous, has been in a same-sex relationship for 40+ years, and is actively involved in a lesbian community, simply might not see any point or upside in ever acknowledging her past bisexual behavior, her current bisexual attraction, or even her identity as a bi woman.
 This doesn't mean that her attractions are gone or that they suddenly don't qualify as bi, but it does mean there may be parts of her sexuality that she chooses not to share with the world.

 Frequently, society makes assumptions about people's identity and attractions based on what they observe of our behaviors.
 If people see a woman dating another woman, they generally perceive her to be lesbian.
 This is because we live in a culture that assumes monogamy and monosexuality (that everyone only experiences only one type of attraction — homosexual or heterosexual).
 Both the norms of monogamy and monosexuality are major causes of bi erasure — actively omitting and removing bisexuality from public discourse and consciousness by insisting that adults can only love one person at a time and that sexuality has to be limited by sex or gender.